realazthat/v8.rocket/readme.md

 make v8rocket V8_HOME=../projects/v8 V8JUICE_HOME=../projects/v8-juice V8ROCKET_HOME=./ CXXFLAGS="-DSTATIC_LIB"
 </pre>

-You can easily compile this in VS:
+You can easily compile this in MSVC:

 1. Add all the files in the Source directory into a project.
 1. Add the include directories of v8, v8-juice, v8rocket and libRocket to the project's include directories.